Travel guide

 eSIM for Panama — Panama City, the Canal, and San Blas

-The essential: With a PuraSim eSIM for Panama, you'll have local data from the moment you land, with no roaming, no physical SIM, and no surprises on your bill.
-We recommend 6-8 GB for 1 week for a typical trip to Panama City, San Blas, and Bocas del Toro.
-See plans →
+In short: with a PuraSim eSIM for Panama, you have local data from the moment you land in Tocumen, with no roaming, no physical SIM, and no surprises on your bill.
+For a week split between Panama City, San Blas, and Bocas del Toro, 6-8 GB is usually enough; if you're crossing the Canal on a cruise, you'll hardly need data that day.
+View plans →

-Traveling to Panama is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact the person waiting for you.
+Traveling to Panama is an incredible experience, but arriving without data can ruin the first few moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact whoever is waiting for you.
 The solution is simple and has been the standard among experienced travelers for years: an eSIM for Panama.

-In this guide, we'll tell you everything you need to know before traveling to Panama: what coverage you can expect in Panama City, San Blas, and Bocas del Toro, how many GB you really need, how to activate your eSIM, and the best connectivity tips from those who have already traveled there.
+In this guide, we tell you everything you need to know before traveling to Panama: what coverage you can expect in Panama City, San Blas, and Bocas del Toro, how many GB you actually need, how to activate the eSIM, and the best connectivity tips from those who have already traveled there.

-Spoiler: with PuraSim, you'll have local data from the moment your plane lands, with no contracts, no physical SIM, and no surprises on your bill.
+Spoiler: with PuraSim, you have local data from the moment the plane lands, with no contracts, no physical SIM, and no surprises on your bill.

 eSIM for Panama — Panama City, the Canal and San Blas